andresmontoyab/Clean-Code/Clean Code/README.md

 ### Boy Scout Rule

-`Leave the campground cleaner than you founf it.`
+`Leave the campground cleaner than you found it.`

 ## Chapter 2 - Meaningful Names